ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Declare all rental income, including Airbnb and short-term lettings

-- Differentiate repairs (immediate deduction) from improvements (capitalised)
+- Differentiate repairs (immediate deduction) from improvements (capitalised over time)

-Trinity Tip: Our team provides tailored rental property schedules and identifies red flags before they reach the ATO.
+Our team provides tailored rental property schedules and identifies red flags before they become a compliance issue.

 3. Cryptocurrency Transactions and Capital Gains